Preventing School Threats

 Apple Airdrop Threat Prevention

 We developed an AirDrop product that keeps a log of who sent an airdrop message and the picture they sent.
 Our software allows a school or an airline to identify the sender of an airdrop message in a matter of seconds.
+AirDrop-based threats are far less common today than they were then — but when they emerged, we built the technology to stop them, and that capability remains part of our suite.

 911 Centers - Threat Prevention Program